nicobermani/Extend.NET/src/Extend.NET.Enum/README.md

 Converts a string to its corresponding enum value.

+#### GetEnumValueOrDefault

+Tries to parse a string to the specified enum type, returning a default value if parsing fails.

 #### Min

 Gets the range of integer values used in the enum.